 To make your executor's job easier, ensure he or she can locate any documentation you have related to the distribution of your estate and your final wishes.
 Importantly, if you have pre-paid for any aspect of your funeral or burial arrangements, this information should be included.
+You should have already noted this information in Part 3.
 At the end of the checklist, there are spaces for you to include any information your survivors might need to wind up your estate that is not already mentioned.
 For more information on pre-planning, refer to Part 3.

-ltem Item location (self) Item location (spouse)
+Item Item location (self) Item location (spouse)

 Legal will

 Funeral pre-planning

 Cemetery arrangements